Mome/treepattern/constituens_tags.md

 **-DTV (dative)** - marks the dative object in the unshifted form of the double object construction.
 If the preposition introducing the "dative" object is for, it is considered benefactive (-BNF). -DTV (and -BNF) is only used after verbs that can undergo dative shift.<br />
 **-LGS** (logical subject) - is used to mark the logical subject in passives.
 It attaches to the NP object of by and not to the PP node itself.<br />
 **-PRD (predicate)** - marks any predicate that is not VP.
-In the do so construction, the so is annotated as a predicate.
+In the do so construction, the so is annotated as a predicate.<br />
-**-PUT** - marks the locative complement of put.
+**-PUT** - marks the locative complement of put.<br />
 **-SBJ (surface subject)** - marks the structural surface subject of both matrix and embedded clauses, including those with null subjects.<br />
-**-TPC ("topicalized")** - marks elements that appear before the subject in a declarative sentence, but in two cases only: if the front element is associated with a *T* in the position of the gap.<br />
+**-TPC ("topicalized")** - marks elements that appear before the subject in a declarative sentence, but in two cases only:<br />
+ - if the front element is associated with a *T* in the position of the gap.
-if the fronted element is left-dislocated (i.e. it is associated with a resumptive pronoun in the position of the gap).<br />
+ - if the fronted element is left-dislocated (i.e. it is associated with a resumptive pronoun in the position of the gap).
 **-VOC (vocative)** - marks nouns of address, regardless of their position in the sentence.
 It is not coindexed to the subject and not get -TPC when it is sentence-initial.<br />